Diet To Help With Anxiety & Depression

 1. Include Protein and Healthy Fats:

-Make sure each meal and snack includes protein and healthy fats.
+Make sure each meal and snack includes protein and healthy fats to eat.
 These help stabilize blood sugar and give you sustained energy.

 2. Avoid High Sugar Foods: